marcotf-git/udacity-logs-analysis-project/README.md

 This project is an exercise as part of the **Full Stack Web Developer Nanodegree**, by **Udacity**.
 It creates a report from the analysis of a database, prints the analysis and also builds a file with the result.

-The database contains newspaper articles, as well as the web server log genetared from a newspaper site.
+The database contains newspaper articles, as well as the web server log generated from a newspaper site.
 The log has a database row for each time a reader loaded a web page.
 Using that information, the  code will answer questions about the site's user activity.

 The report will show:
 - The most popular three articles of all time.